juancarlospaco/nim-gatabase/README.md

 - Single file.
 0 Dependency.
 Self-Documented.
 - Compile with `-d:sqlite` to enable SQLite and disable Postgres.
 - Compile with `-d:noFields` to disable Fields feature, for smaller binary (Kb), etc.
+- No code for Postgres when compiled for SQLite, no code for SQLite when compiled for Postgres.
 - Run `nim c -r gatabase.nim` for an Example.
 - Run `nim doc gatabase.nim` for more Documentation.
 - **Pull Requests welcome!.**